 In 1966 the GLAD® brand was born in Australia with the launch of ‘the amazing new plastic GLAD® Wrap, a totally new concept for storing food’.
-The plastic wrap market in Australia is now valued at $51 million with nine out of ten Australian households purchasing some kind of plastic wrap and the GLAD® brand is a market leader with 53% value share.
+The plastic wrap market in Australia as of 2018 was valued at $51 million with nine out of ten Australian households purchasing some kind of plastic wrap.
+The GLAD® brand was a market leader with a 53% value share.

 The first cling wrap was invented in America as a new use for a substance named Saran, originally discovered in 1933 by a worker at the Dow Chemical company.
 The sticky film was a plastic called polyvinylidene chloride (PVDC) and its first use was as a protective spray on fighter planes.
 It was later used on car upholstery and even as a lining for soldiers’ boots.

 Saran Wrap was introduced for commercial use in 1949 and was first sold for household use in 1953.
 “Saran” is still the generic term for cling wrap in America and many other markets.
 It helped keep food fresh because it created a barrier to oxygen and water.
 However, concerns about the safety of having PVDC in contact with food subsequently led to changing the composition of Saran Wrap, which is now made of polyethylene.